 Additionally, it is important to ensure that everyone in your office involved in the care is informed.
 From front desk staff to nurses to doctors, everyone should be up to date and aware of the status of care as relevant to their role.
 For a bereaved parent, it can be incredibly overwhelming and painful to have to retell the diagnosis, the most recent care received, and any other information that can be found in their chart to new front desk staff, nurses, and doctors.

 A way to ensure consistency and familiarity with the details of the case is continuity of care.
-If your practice has patients see multiple doctors, nurses, or midwives throughout their prenatal care, strongly consider having the same one or two professionals provide care to a patient facing a terminal prenatal diagnosis.
+If your practice has patients see multiple doctors, nurses, or midwives throughout their prenatal care, strongly consider having the same one or two professionals provide care to a patient facing a prenatal diagnosis of a life-limiting condition.
 This fosters a sense of security and support.
 If your practice has several ultrasound technicians, consider adopting this same continuity of care.

-Every doctor, nurse, midwife, and ultrasound technician should have the opportunity to care for families facing a terminal prenatal diagnosis so this is not to suggest that the same few professionals should care for all of these cases.
+Every doctor, nurse, midwife, and ultrasound technician should have the opportunity to care for families facing a prenatal diagnosis of a life-limiting condition, so this is not to suggest that the same few professionals should care for all of these cases.
 We are merely recommending that each family should get consistency and familiarity in their individual care.

 In addition to communication and consistency, there are some other special considerations to review.

 As parents facing the loss of their baby or babies, it can be emotionally overwhelming and painful to sit in a waiting room with pregnant women, newborns, and other children.
-Strongly consider allowing families facing a terminal prenatal diagnosis to wait in a private waiting room or directly in an exam room following check-in.
-This might seem like a small consideration, but don’t underestimate the power this act of awareness and care can have on bereaved parents.
+Strongly consider allowing these families to wait in a private waiting room or directly in an exam room following check-in.
+This might seem like a small consideration, but do not underestimate the power this act of awareness and care can have on bereaved parents.

 When scheduling appointments or consultations with families carrying to term, block off longer time for them.
 This extra time allows for more in-depth prenatal counseling, discussion, questions, and planning.
 Every family may not need the extra time, but the act of making it available to them communicates that they are a priority and will be supported.